irregulars-engineering/phonegap_test_device/README.md

 # phonegap_test_device
-PhoneGap application that shows us end user device information.
+PhoneGap device test application.

+This application is for internal tests only and should not be cloned.